 If you are taking your pole apart to store it away, take it apart fully and ensure that the pole tubes are lying flat.
 If you don’t take off the ceiling and floor plates, or leave it lying propped up against a wall, the pole tubes can become warped.
 I have seen this happen and sadly, once the pole is warped it’s impossible to fix and it will never spin properly again.
 Sad face!

 I recommend storing your pole somewhere cool and dry to prevent it from getting tarnished.

 I could write an entire dissertation on this last point.
 When training at home you really have to be careful and use common sense when it comes to your own safety.

-Always warm up before you train and cool down afterwards (remember I have full warm up and cool down follow along videos available to stream on my Patreon page!).
+Always warm up before you train and cool down afterwards (remember I have full warm up and cool down follow along videos available to stream on my Learn Online page!).
 Start with some conditioning movements, because you can never get too good at pull-up crunches, and with some basics such as steparounds, pirouettes and beginner spins to get your pole warmed up and to get your brain in pole dance mode.